-Site note: I do not have to agree with Appleyard's underlying
+Site note: One does not have to agree with Appleyard's underlying

-order to opine that this is one of the finest, most passionately eloquent chapters ever written.
+order to opine that this is one of the finest, most insightful, and most passionately eloquent chapters ever written.

-It is a marvel and it DOES help us understand the present.
+history, philosophy and literature, it is a marvel to behold, and it DOES help us understand the present.

 I recommend that it be read and re-read carefully until the reader understands the

 implication, scope and importance of what Appleyard is saying.
 As he

 tells this story, paints this picture, he truly agonizes, and finally says, "In my

 version the story is a sad one, a long tale of decline and defeat, of a

 struggle to hold back the cruel pessimism of science."

 While it is true that science has replaced and/or